lucydot/slides/Python_2011/notes.md

 new_header
 ~~~

 - We then take the dataframe but without the header row.
 We do this by slicing.
-We can slice a numpy dataframe.
+We can slice a  dataframe.
 This slices the rows.
 The empty after colon means slice to the end.

 ~~~python
 data = data.loc[1:]